HomeDev GuideRecipesAPI Reference

 Manage stores

-Use the DynamicDataStoreFactory class to create, obtain and delete stores.
-The class has a single instance which is obtained from the static Instance property.
-Alternatively, stores can be automatically created for .NET classes by decorating them with the EPiServerDataStoreAttribute and setting the AutomaticallyCreateStore property to true.
+Use the DynamicDataStoreFactory class to create, obtain, and delete stores.
+The class has a single instance obtained from the static Instance property.
+Alternatively, you can automatically create stores for .NET classes by decorating them with the EPiServerDataStoreAttribute and setting the AutomaticallyCreateStore property to true.

-See the UsingStores class in the DDS sample project for examples on creating, obtaining and deleting stores.
+See the UsingStores class in the DDS sample project for examples of creating, obtaining, and deleting stores.

 Save and load data

-Data can be saved and loaded using compile time data types (.NET classes) and runtime data types via the EPiServer.Data.Dynamic.PropertyBag class.
-The Dynamic Data Store is divided into logical stores which are identified by name.
-Stores are not polymorphic which means only one property set may be saved in a store although it is possible to re-map stores and achieve a level of polymorphism though the use of interfaces and template types.
+You can save and load data using compile-time data types (.NET classes) and runtime data types through the EPiServer.Data.Dynamic.PropertyBag class.
+The Dynamic Data Store has logical stores identified by name.
+Stores are not polymorphic, meaning only one property set may be saved in a store, although you can re-map stores and achieve a level of polymorphism through interfaces and template types.

 Search data